 Iridology does not provide a basis for diagnosis.
 It does not show infection, pregnancy, specific conditions or diseases.
 Iridology is best used as supportive evidence alongside other techniques, such as bioimpedance analysis, pathology testing or medical imaging.
-At Revive & Rejuvenate, we use Iridology to discover details of constitution, evidence of nervous system stress and tension, immune, detoxification and digestive issues.
+Iridology is, however, useful in discovering details of physical constitution, evidence of nervous system stress and tension, immune, detoxification and digestive issues.

 Using Iridology in modern health practices is beneficial to assess the health of the client as an individual, rather than relying solely on other testing methods that too often generalise reference ranges and use a ‘one size fits all’ methodology.